Point and Permute

 The point-and-permute optimization of garbled circuit in BMR90 only needs 1 decryption and no ciphertext expansion.
 It works as follows.

-bits and decrypts the corresponding ciphertext (the third one in the above example) to get a output label.
+• When the evaluator gets the input label, say , the evaluator first extracts the color bits and decrypts the corresponding ciphertext (the third one in the above example) to get an output label.

 Encryption Instantiation